Welcome to our page for the special edition of a journal for international and applied philosophy for well-being and the health sciences!

 Participating Organizations: The University of Guadalajara (CUCS), The Center of Biomedical Investigation of the Occident, Ethical Conflict Consulting (Nonprofit), Sofia University University St. Kliment Ohridski and Texas State University

 Aims of the special edition: Increase the amount of authorship, philosophical debate and scholasticism.
-Publish essays quickly on a website, displaying them properly.
-Make improvements to the articles, including a feature image as well as two or more for each essay.
+We aim to publish essays quickly on this website, displaying them properly.
+We will make improvements to the articles, including a feature image.
 Responses to essays by other authors will be made over the course of a three month period (to be announced).
 The original authors will provide at least one response or retort.

 Scholarly Journal: The Journal MILEEES in the University Center of Health Sciences at the University of Guadalajara, the Center of Biomedical Investigation of the Occident and Ethical Conflict Consulting are enthusiastic to offer an ongoing special edition of the journal MILEEES conjointly published with the participating organizations.